crosshatch/server/OVERVIEW.md

 ## Preface

-Stories ignite curiosity and growth, helping children explore passions and the world.
+Stories ignite curiosity and help children explore passions and new worlds, both real and fantastical.
 Yet, many stories fail to address each child's unique needs, limiting their developmental potential.

 ## Problem Statement